HackED-2025/Glow-Know/README.md

 - Barcode Scanning: Quickly scan cosmetics and skincare products.
 - Ingredient Breakdown: Get detailed explanations of each ingredient and its purpose.
 - Allergen Alerts: Identify potential irritants or allergens for your skin type.
+- Health Score: See how the product compares to others.
 - Personalized Insights: Save your preferences for tailored recommendations.

 ### Deployment